catamphetamine/react-time-ago/README.md

 ## Tooltip

-By default, the standard HTML `title` attribute is used to display a tooltip with the verbose date on mouse over.
+By default, a standard HTML `title` attribute is used to display a tooltip with the verbose date on when the user hovers the label.

-For custom tooltip design, a custom tooltip component could be rendered.
+If such "native" tooltip doesn't fit the application's design, a custom tooltip component could be rendered.
 For that, `<ReactTimeAgo/>` supports properties:

-* `tooltip={false}` — Instructs the component not to add the default HTML `title` attribute.
+* `tooltip={false}` — Instructs the component to not add an HTML `title` attribute.
+* `wrapperComponent` — Should be a React component that will wrap the label.
+  * Properties:
-* `wrapperComponent` — A React component that's gonna wrap the date/time label.
-Receives properties: `children` (Example: `<time>2 days ago</time>`) and `verboseDate: string` (Example: "Wednesday, January 1, 2000, 10:45:10 PM").
+    * `children` — Example: `<time>2 days ago</time>`
+    * `verboseDate: string` — Example: "Wednesday, January 1, 2000, 10:45:10 PM"
-* `wrapperProps` — If defined, these properties are passed through to the `wrapperComponent`.
+* `wrapperProps` — If defined, these properties are simply passed through to the `wrapperComponent`.

-For example, here's how to render a [`react-responsive-ui/Tooltip`](https://catamphetamine.gitlab.io/react-responsive-ui/#tooltip):
+Here's an example that renders a [`react-responsive-ui/Tooltip`](https://catamphetamine.gitlab.io/react-responsive-ui/#tooltip) instead of a "native" HTML `title` tooltip:

 ```js
 import React from 'react'